jart/zipalign/README.md

   be a good idea when publishing archives that'll be widely consumed via the Internet for a long time.

+## COMPATIBILITY

+Your zipalign command, in the interest of simplicity, always generates PKZIP files in the ZIP64 file format.
+Unfortunately BusyBox's implementation of the unzip command still doesn't support the ZIP64 extension, and will print an "unzip: short read" error message.
+The fix is to run "apk add unzip".

 ## SEE ALSO

 unzip(1), [llamafile](https://github.com/mozilla-ai/llamafile)(1)